 In some other proceedings, however, the absence of the public prosecutor or ombudsman's legitimation to file administrative complaints still has an adverse effect (for example, in purposeful modifications of zoning plans, etc.).
 That is why it would be appropriate to extend the power to file administrative complaints also to certain other cases in addition to the decisions of administrative bodies (for example, against measures of general nature and against illegal interventions by the public administration, etc.).
-Such administrative body is motivated by clientelism or other corruption practices.
+Such administrative complaints could be understood as security against cases where an administrative body is motivated by clientelism or other corruption practices.
 Such extended power to file administrative complaints will also have certain preventive effects.